karellopez/docker_workshop_template/workshop/metrics.md

 ### Power Spectrum Density

 The Power Spectrum Density describes how the power of a signal is distributed across different frequencies.
-PSD calculation helps us to distinguish between brain activity and non-brain-related noise.
+It provides information on the strength or intensitzy of different frequency components.
+PSD calculation helps us to distinguish between brain activity and non-brain-related noise (Gapontseva, 2023).

 ![pic1](static/02_PSD/01.png)
 ![pic2](static/02_PSD/02.png)